sttp/Specification/Output/README.md

 ## Establishing Connections

 It is expected that STTP will normally be used over Internet Protocol.
-In order to meet the entire set of capabilities as enumerated in this specification, a TCP/IP based connection will be required.
+In order to meet the entire set of capabilities as enumerated in this specification, a TCP/IP based connection shall be required.
 For simple STTP configurations, a single established TCP connection can be used to meet the requirements for both the _command channel_ and _data channel_ functions.
 Connections using UDP/IP can also be configured for data channel functions when used in conjunction with a TCP based command channel, however, use of UDP connections for STTP data transmission reduces the set of capabilities that can be supported.
 As an example, since UDP is a lossy transmission protocol, its use means that transmitted data can be dropped, so any capabilities that implement stateful compression and require delivery guarantees cannot be supported.

 > :information_source: UDP only style deliveries, either unicast or multicast, of data using STTP can only be accommodated with substantial capability restrictions.
 That is, with no reliable command channel, consumers of STTP data provided over a UDP only connection would be subject to publisher established formats, content and resolution of the data being delivered.
 Alternately, establishment of a UDP based command channel would require adjustments in protocol behavior to accommodate failures to send command requests and/or receive responses due to lack of delivery guarantees.
 While it is expected that with the right set of initial assumptions and capability restrictions that STTP could effectively operate with a UDP only connection, the main text of this specification will intentionally remain silent on such details for the sake of simplicity, clarity and brevity.

 > :construction: Add an appendix to discuss how a UDP only STTP transmission should work so that needed caveats and capability restrictions can be established for this behavior.
 Describing this operation is important given that UDP only data transmissions for synchrophasors is widely used in production environments today.
 UDP only deployments, e.g., multicast, can also be very useful in lab environments for simplicity in data distribution.
 Regardless of the veracity and logic for the technical arguments that can be made to not use UDP, either by itself or in combination with TCP, by not defining the protocol behavior in these modes of operation there is increased risk of the protocol not being initially adopted or accepted.
 Having these behaviors documented will help alleviate any non-standard implementations that may crop up otherwise.
 Reference implementations will be adjusted to accommodate these use-cases as time allows, however UDP options will be implemented at lower priority.
 During code development, UDP use cases will be kept in-mind such that future iterations of the reference implementations can accommodate UDP based behaviors and functionality more readily.

-All STTP connections will be established using standard IP sockets.
+All STTP connections shall be established using standard IP sockets.
 The actual details of establishing a socket connection are specific to an operating system and ultimately the programming language being used.
 However, the minimum information needed to create a socket is (1) an endpoint, i.e., the IP address and port number, (2) the desired IP transport protocol, e.g., TCP or UDP, and (3) the type connection to be established, i.e., a _server-style_ socket or a _client-style_ socket.
-A server-style socket is one that will listen for connections from clients.
-A client-style socket is one that will connect to a listening server socket.
+A server-style socket is one that listens for connections from clients.
+A client-style socket is one that connects to a listening server socket.
 Client-style sockets are always the _initiators_ of any given connection, i.e., client sockets always "make the call" to server sockets to begin communications.

 ### Forward Connections